jimthoburn/css-animation-excercise/README.markdown

 1. Clone this repo (or download it).
 2. Open your copy of this repo in your favorite text editor.

-You can also open this project in a [codespace on GitHub](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template#creating-a-codespace-from-a-template-repository).
+You can also open this project in a [codespace on GitHub](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template#creating-a-codespace-from-a-template-repository) or on [CodePen](https://codepen.io/jimthoburn/pen/bxGaKX).

 ## Helpful tools